-After a long journey from the central part of the Galapagos, we will arrive at the pristine and remote West of the archipelago.
-Our visits today are Tagus Cove and Urbina Bay on the west of Isabela Island, where we will have our first encounters with flightless cormorants, penguins, giant tortoises, and beautiful landscapes, and amazing snorkeling opportunities.
+After a long journey from the central part of the Galapagos, you will arrive at the pristine and remote West of the archipelago.
+Your visits today are to Tagus Cove and Urbina Bay on the west of Isabela Island, where you will have your first encounters with flightless cormorants, penguins, giant tortoises, beautiful landscapes, and amazing snorkeling opportunities.

 Tagus Cove is located on the Northwestern coast of Isabela.
 It is a historical site visited by Charles Darwin in 1835, where graffiti has been carved into the rock walls by visitors over the past centuries.
 This spot has been frequented by whalers and pirates since the 1800s that used the area as anchorage.
 The name of the site dates back to 1814 when it was visited by a British ship, The Tagus, which had anchored there in search of giant tortoises to be used as a food supply on the boat.
 Here, you will admire a variety of seabirds, such as blue-footed booby, brown noddy, terns, the flightless cormorant, and Galapagos penguins depending on the season.
 Occasionally you might see woodpecker finches, the Galapagos hawk, the yellow warbler, or a large-billed flycatcher.
 After a dry landing, you climb up the trail to visit Darwin's Lake.
 The lake is located on the slopes of Darwin Volcano and is, surprisingly, a saltwater lake above sea level.
 The naturalist guide will tell you what are the different scientific theories for this occurrence.
 Meanwhile, in your snorkeling, there are chances to see sharks, turtles, and sea stars.
 You may also see various different types of colorful fish.